tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Delete-Message2.md

 |`DELETE`|`https://myaccount.queue.core.windows.net/myqueue/messages/messageid?popreceipt=string-value`|HTTP/1.1|

 >[!NOTE]
->Replace `myaccount` with the name of your storage account, `myqueue` with the name of your queue, and `string-value` with the value of the pop receipt that has been obtained for the message to be deleted.
+>In the Request URI, replace `myaccount` with the name of your storage account, `myqueue` with the name of your queue, and `string-value` with the value of the pop receipt that has been obtained for the message to be deleted.

 ### Emulated storage service URI
  When you make a request against the emulated storage service, specify the emulator hostname and Queue service port as `127.0.0.1:10001`, followed by the emulated storage account name: